’90 Day Fiancé’: Fans Convinced Caesar Is Being Scammed By Ukrainian Girlfriend

 Throughout the episode, Caesar gushed about his new love and his hope to marry her, but fans of the series are convinced he’s being taken advantage of, according to a report from Distractify.

 Caesar and Maria have been dating for over five years, but the couple has yet to meet in person.
-Caesar told producers he has sent at least $40,000 to his Ukrainian beau and has spent additional money on tickets for three trips to meet, but Maria has found an excuse to cancel each time.
+Caesar told producers he has sent at least $40,000 to his Ukrainian babe and has spent additional money on tickets for three trips to meet, but Maria has found an excuse to cancel each time.

 “I have this fear that if I don’t meet her soon, I’m going to lose her forever and she’ll find someone else,” he admitted to the cameras.

-Now, the couple is attempting to meet for the fourth time and Caesar is preparing to see Maria in Mexico.
-He even borrowed $2,000 from his boss to send to Maria so she could purchase her own ticket to the tropical paradise, but after receiving the money, Maria informed her boyfriend that she could not fly out of the country because of a war happening between Russia and Ukraine.
+Now, the couple is attempting to meet for the fourth time, and Caesar is preparing to see Maria in Mexico.
+He even borrowed $2,000 from his boss to send to Maria so that she could purchase her own ticket to the tropical paradise, but after receiving the money, Maria informed her boyfriend that she could not fly out of the country because of a war happening between Russia and Ukraine.

 It’s clear Caesar truly believes he has found his “soul mate” in Maria, as previously reported by The Inquisitr.
 But by the end of the episode, he’s seen crying after a conversation with the woman, and fans took to Twitter to share their thoughts on the situation.